solana-developers/solana-cookbook/id/getting-started/installation.md

 ### SPL-Token

-`@solana/spl-token` adalah sebuah library yang didalamnya terdapat banyak ikatan javascript/typescript yang diperlukan untuk berinteraksi dengan token SPL.
+`@solana/spl-token` is a library that contains many of the javascript/typescript bindings needed to interact with SPL tokens.
-Anda bisa menggunakan library ini untuk mint token SPL baru, mentransfer token, dan banyak hal lainnya.
+You can use this library to mint new SPL tokens, transfer tokens, and more.

-Anda bisa menginstal library ini dengan mengikuti cara berikut:
+You can install this library with the following:

 <CodeGroup>
   <CodeGroupItem title="YARN" active>